PassWeaver API

 - operations on groups (creation, deletion, update)

-- login and passwords changes
+- login (both user and API keys) and passwords changes

-- personal folders unlock
+- personal folders unlocks

 Application logs